TribThapa/MyFinTechHomework/README.md

 ![ProgrammingPic](https://github.com/TribT/MyFinTechHomework/blob/main/images/FinTech.gif)

-## My name is Tribikram Thapa (Rana)

-### I have a background in Physiotherapy, and currently work as a Research Fellow at Monash University
+### My name is Tribikram Thapa (Rana).
+I have a background in Physiotherapy, and currently work as a Research Fellow at Monash University

-I aim to transition into finance with the hope of using blockchain technology in the banking sector.
+#### I aim to transition into finance with the hope of using blockchain technology in the banking sector.
 I chose FinTech as a course because it combines my passion in programming and finance.

+##### This repository will contain my homework for units taught weekly.
+The folder names below are hyperlinked to their respective directories.

 ### Table of contents